Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 The skin's outermost layer, the stratum corneum, functions as a natural barrier that protects underlying tissue from infection, dehydration, chemicals and mechanical stress.
 This barrier also regulates transepidermal water loss (TEWL), the process of water evaporation from the skin's surface.

-Applying face oil forms a light, occlusive layer on the skin's surface, reducing evaporation and thus decreasing TEWL.
+Face oils form a light, occlusive layer on the skin's surface, reducing evaporation and thus decreasing TEWL.

 Face oils also act as emollients, filling in gaps between skin cells in the stratum corneum.
 This results in a smoother, more hydrated skin surface.